mpewsey/ManiaMap.Godot/docs/pages/layout-generation-instructions.md

 1. From an empty scene in Godot, create a `RoomNode2D` or `RoomNode3D` depending on whether you wish to develop in 2D or 3D.
 One of these node types must serve as the root of your room scene.
 2. In the inspector, specify the number of cell rows and columns, along with the cell size to create the bounding shape of the room.
 3. When the room node is selected, a toolbar will appear in the Godot main window (Circled in red in the screenshot below).
 The options on this toolbar may be used to edit the cell activities to further define the shape of the room.
 For instance, selecting the toggle edit mode button, then clicking or dragging over cells in the view will toggle the targeted cells on or off.

+> [!NOTE]
-    * **Note:** For `RoomNode3D`, you must be in the top view in order to edit cell activities.
+> For `RoomNode3D`, you must be in the top view in order to edit cell activities.
 The top view can be navigated to by clicking the positive Y axis on the axis gizmo or selecting `Top View` from the 3D main window's perspective menu.
 The toolbar will show a check mark when the cells can be edited.

 In the below screenshot, the cells for an angle shaped room have been created, with the active cells shown in blue and inactive cells shown in red and crossed-out.
 The active cells are the regions where we intend to build our scene.